 - After the palace it is easy to immediately head to the World’s third largest gothic Cathedral to bask in its impressive architecture and artwork literally surrounding you from all sides.
 If you have time, we highly recommend climbing the Giralda bell tower and getting breathtaking view of the historic city.

-- Finally, the Archives of the Indies offers a seemingly endless amount (in reality there are over 50,000 maps and documents alone) of history and books, charts, maps, and other navigational tools and documents of vital importance dating back to Spain epic conquests of old.
+- Finally, the General Archive of the Indies offers a seemingly endless amount (in reality there are over 50,000 maps and documents alone) of history and books, charts, maps, and other navigational tools and documents of vital importance dating back to Spain epic conquests of old.
 Though vast, the Archive should take you close to 45 minutes to complete.

 - After these impressive tours it is custom to enjoy the typical cuisine of Andalusia, and there is no better place to enjoy Sevilla tapas than the neighborhood of Santa Cruz: known as the old Jewish quarters of the city.

 - As the afternoon transitions to evening, you should enjoy another spectacular panoramic view of the city from atop La Setas de Sevilla (Seville Mushrooms), also known as the Metrosol Parasol.
 In addition to the view, the world’s largest wooden structure is also home restaurants, a bar atop the Parasol, as well as a lively surrounding plaza, always full of energy were you have many options to enjoy a typical dinner here in Seville.

 - If you want to continue your celebration of Seville into the later evening, Alameda de Hercules is your best bet.
 This booming square is the best place get a taste of night life for the local Sevillanos.
 The boulevard is literally lined with bars, clubs, discos, tablaos, and terraces where you can grab a drink and have a good time!